Entanglement Entropy in CFT and Modular Nuclearity: Outlook

+and indeed it is reasonable to expect that the results of this work can be properly strengthened.
+For example, Theorem \ref{thm:mutual} implies that $E_I^{F \vee B'}(\omega)$ is finite if the $\omega$-preserving generalized conditional expectation from $F \vee B' $ onto $ A\vee B'$ is a separable operation in the terminology of \cite{hollands2018entanglement}.
+Another strategy could be that of estimating the entanglement entropy of some energy cutoff of the vacuum state like in \cite{otani2018toward} and then to operate some limit procedure.
+A different approach is the one of \cite{longo2021neumann}, in which the authors use the language of standard subspaces.
+Unfortunately, even if completely rigorous, this last work heavily depends on the structure of the free Fermi nets, and a generalization of it seems quite challenging up to now.
+However, in the context of conformal nets the authors expect the trace-class property to be a good assumption to start with \cite{longo2020lectures, otani2018toward}. \\

+{\bf Acknowledgements } We thank Roberto Longo for suggesting us the problem.
+We also thank Yoh Tanimoto and Gandalf Lechner for explanations concerning the last section and Yoh Tanimoto, Gandalf Lechner and Ko Sanders for comments on an earlier version. \\

-We thank Roberto Longo for suggesting us the problem.
-BW is part of the INdAM Doctoral programme in Mathematics and/or Applications cofunded by Marie Sklodowska-Curie actions (INdAM-DP-COFUND 2015) and has received funding from the European Union's 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 713485.
+{\bf Fundings } BW is part of the INdAM Doctoral programme in Mathematics and/or Applications cofunded by Marie Sklodowska-Curie actions (INdAM-DP-COFUND 2015) and has received funding from the European Union's 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 713485. \\